heremaps/gluecodium/docs/lime_idl.md

 * Can be a free-standing element at file level or can be placed in: class, interface, types, struct.
 * Description: declares an enumeration type in the parent type:
   * an enumeration can have any number of enumerators, but at least one enumerator is required.
-  * an enumerator can have a default value associated with it (optionally).
-Only integer values are currently supported.
+  * an enumerator can have a value associated with it (optionally).
+The value can be either an integer or another enumerator from the same enumeration (also known as "enumerator alias").
 For more details on values and literals see `Values and Literals` below.

 #### Exception